page0egap/probabilistic-linear-regression-attack-hypersphere-secure-sketch/README.md

 ## Experiments by real dataset(e.g. FEI dataset)

-You might find the already prepared dataset `fei_face_dataset`.
+You might find the already prepared dataset `fei_face_dataset`(In our already built docker image).
 If you just want to verify, you could just use `fei_face_dataset` and skip the step "Prepare real dataset".

 ### Prepare real dataset